Last Updated on December 23, 2022 by ThoughtsStained

 To the point where I may have already read the sequel and have already requested my library purchase the third one and am definitely requesting the next two in the series when my “Suggest a Purchase” recommendations resets here in October.

-Read this series, fam.
+Read Mission Improper, fam.
+Better yet, read this series.
 Read this author, who writes so many books, I can’t keep up, but I’m totally content to just binge her work until I do.
 I promise you won’t regret it.